We have changed our name to:

 Communicating with the Government of Canada

-If you choose to send Canada Business Ontario an email or complete a feedback form online, your personal information is used by Canada Business Ontario in order to respond to your inquiry.
+If you choose to send Small Business Services an email or complete a feedback form online, your personal information is used by Small Business Services in order to respond to your inquiry.
 The information you provide will only be shared with another government institution if your inquiry relates to that institution.
-Canada Business Ontario does not use the information to create individual profiles nor does it disclose the information to anyone other than to those in the federal government who need to provide you with a response.
+Small Business Services does not use the information to create individual profiles nor does it disclose the information to anyone other than to those in the federal government who need to provide you with a response.
 Any disclosure of your personal information is in accordance with the Privacy Act.

 Emails and other electronic methods used to communicate with the Government of Canada are not secure unless it is specifically stated on a Web page.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through non-secure electronic means.